 After all, we cannot expect advances in medicine to emerge from nowhere: that isn't the way the world works.
 Progress occurs most readily in well-known and widely appreciated fields, where research results are constantly in the news, as is the case for stem cell research and tissue engineering.
 Fortunately there are many ways to help make longevity science look more like stem cell research in both popularity and the pace of development.
 It is in everyone's self-interest to help accelerate work on therapies that will remove the pain and suffering caused by aging.
 So take a little time to read the options here: every dollar, persuasive word, and helping hand brings the future of longer, healthier lives that much closer.

 - Learn More: Read "Ending Aging"

-The SENS Research Foundation encourages development of the Strategies for Engineered Negligible Senescence (SENS), a detailed plan for biotechnologies capable of rejuvenating the old by repairing the various forms of small-scale tissue damage that cause aging.
-The Foundation presently coordinates research programs in many laboratories in the US and Europe, the funding for this scientific work provided by philanthropic donations and the support of many people of lesser means - so every donation and offer of assistance helps:
+The SENS Research Foundation advocates and funds development of the Strategies for Engineered Negligible Senescence (SENS), a detailed plan for biotechnologies capable of rejuvenating the old by repairing the various forms of small-scale tissue damage that cause aging.
+The SENS Research Foundation has a proven track record when it comes to creating progress in important but underfunded lines of research related to human rejuvenation, presently coordinates research programs in many laboratories in the US and Europe, and runs a conference series that brings industry and academia together to build a new industry for the treatment of aging as a medical condition.
+The funding for this work is provided by the philanthropic donations of thousands of supporters, so every donation and offer of assistance helps:

 Do you believe in the possibility of controlling aging?
 Do you feel that you would like to add your pebble to a growing landslide that is sure to bury an old enemy of health and life?
 We can always use willing and able individuals for the tremendous number of opportunities available in promoting awareness of the near term potential of longevity science.